XeTute/HANNA/README.md

+> ANNA is still new, and it may have some small bugs or undefined behaviour which we may did not expirience while testing.
+Please test your application before publishing and issue bugs when they happen.

 # ANNA
 ANNA(Asadullah's Neural Network Architecture) is our new experimental architecture which we actively develop.
 It's supposed to be a more efficient alternative to the Transformers architecture for roleplaying, story-telling and similar tasks which don't require the amount of performance as the average Transformer model offers.